Tobyn-Sitar/WeatherJS/README.md

 ## Styling and Themes

-The UI is styled using TailwindCSS and ShadCN.
+The UI is styled using TailwindCSS and ShadCN/UI components with TypeScript.
 You can customize the theme colors and layout through:

-* `index.css` – Custom properties for theming
+* `app/globals.css` – CSS custom properties for light/dark theme variables
-* `tailwind.config.js` – Tailwind configuration
+* `tailwind.config.js` – Tailwind configuration with TypeScript path mappings
-* `components.json` – ShadCN component settings
+* `components.json` – ShadCN component settings and aliases

+The theming system uses CSS variables defined in `app/globals.css` with HSL color values for both light and dark modes.
+All components are built with TypeScript (.tsx files) and use the ShadCN design system.

 ## Deployment